Lossfunk/modeling-moral-machine/README.md

 - **experiments_2.ipynb**: another jury method, but with aim to map all peaks in data (uses only cma-es)
 - **linear_regression.ipynb**: converted accuracy to loss, trying to fit a linear model
 - **transformers_experiment.ipynb**: initial experiment to train a transformer architecture to fit this data + some brief exploration with attention

+## Notes
+- a subset of data can be viewed at `sample_filtered_responses_sorted.csv`
+- The original data is available on the Moral Machine Repository: check the README at https://osf.io/wt6mc/?view_only=4bb49492edee4a8eb1758552a362a2cf for details on columns and what they mean.